Dimitr1/mx-datagridMenu/README.md

 ## DataMenu
 ### V1.0
 This is just a simple react contextMenu that renders the datagrid buttonbar when you right click the specified datagrid.
-Notting more.

 ## Features
 -   Show a context menu when u rightclick on a datagrid.
 This contextmenu renders the buttons that you have declared on the datagrid menu     bar (where the default Search button is displayed)